 I often hear from leaders presently opposed to conversion that it will eventually occur.
 They are resigned to the inevitability of the process and have decided that they will be able to live with it.
 They may even feel that the benefits will someday outweigh the drawbacks.
 I have a real problem with this thinking.
 Conversion of Gentiles to Messianic Judaism should not represent the future of our movement.
 I would not look forward to a Messianic Judaism in which it was practiced.
 It would be more than a distraction from our call to our people.
 As stated above, my comments reflect the views of the Executive Committee of the Messianic Jewish Alliance of America and the Steering Committee of the International Alliance of Messianic Congregations and Synagogues.
 I can say with some confidence that our organization will not embrace this practice at any time in the future.
 God does not change, scripture does not change, and our stand on this issue will not change either.

 Michael Wolf (B.A., Temple University) has been the Rabbi of Beth Messiah Synagogue, Cincinnati, Ohio since 1977.
-He is a past President, and currently sits on the of America.
+He is a past President of the MJAA, and currently sits on the Board of the Messianic Jewish Alliance of America.